-Peonies typically have a predetermined amount of blooms that emerge per plant per season.
-Trimming the flowers will not result in the growth of new buds.
+Peonies typically yield a fixed amount of blooms per plant per year.
+Trimming the flowers will not stimulate the growth of extra buds.

 However, peonies make up for it by giving the flowers the power to bloom even when they’re cut prematurely.